apache/skywalking-java/docs/en/setup/service-agent/java-agent/advanced-features.md

 * Set the settings through system properties for config file override.
 Read [setting override](Setting-override.md).
 * Use gRPC TLS to link backend.
 See [open TLS](TLS.md)
 * Set client [token](Token-auth.md) if backend open the token authentication.
+* Activate [re-transform support](re-transform.md) when you need more than one agent.
 * Application Toolkit, are a collection of libraries, provided by SkyWalking APM.
 Using them, you have a bridge between your application and SkyWalking APM agent.
     * If you want your codes to interact with SkyWalking agent, including `getting trace id`, `setting tags`, `propagating custom data` etc..
 Try [SkyWalking manual APIs](Application-toolkit-trace.md).
     * If you require customized metrics, try [SkyWalking Meter System Toolkit](Application-toolkit-meter.md).